Tel: 0800 012 1117

 An investment fund designed to reduce risk in your investments as you move towards your chosen Target Retirement Age.

-You would have to pay tax on any pension savings you have that over the Lifetime Allowance limit.
-The amount of tax you owe will depend on your income tax rate, rather than the LTA charge that was in place before 5 April 2023.
+You would have paid tax on any pension savings you had that were over the LTA limit.
+The amount of tax you owed depended on your income tax rate, rather than the LTA charge that was in place before 5 April 2023 and has now been abolished.

-You should be aware that from 6 April 2024, there is a limit of £268,275 on the amount you can take as a lump sum when you take your pension.
-This limit won't affect you if you have Lifetime Allowance protections.
+From 6 April 2024, a limit of £268,275 was introduced on the amount you can take as a lump sum when you take your pensions.
+This limit may not affect you if you have Lifetime Allowance protections.

 Many powers and duties of the Trustee are delegated to the Fund’s Management Committee.
 The Management Committee meets quarterly and is made up of six employer-nominated representatives and six employee-nominated representatives.